zalando/postgres-operator/docs/administrator.md

   config parameter `custom_service_annotations` or the  cluster parameter `serviceAnnotations`.

-If `enable_public_load_balancer` is disabled (default) another annotation is added to indicate the usage of an internal ELB:
+If `allow_public_load_balancer` is disabled or the the `loadBalancerSchema` is set to `"internal"` another annotation is added to indicate the usage of an internal ELB:

 - `service.beta.kubernetes.io/aws-load-balancer-internal: "true"`